ckhawks/Stellection/README.md

 npm run up:build
 ```

-Run stack with build (in case of changed Dockerfile, docker-compose, or npm packages)
+Run stack with build (in case of changed Dockerfile, docker-compose, or npm packages). _You will have to build again if you install any new `npm` packages into any part of the repository._
 ```
 DEV: npm run up:build
 PROD: npm run up_prod:build